neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

   - The `bookmarks` is a list of strings containg some kind of bookmark identification e.g [“neo4j-bookmark-transaction:1”, “neo4j-bookmark-transaction:2”]
   - The `tx_timeout` is an integer in that specifies a transaction timeout in ms.
-  - The `tx_metadata` is a map that can contain some metadata information, mainly used for logging.
+  - The `tx_metadata` is a dictionary that can contain some metadata information, mainly used for logging.
   - The `mode` specifies what kind of server the `RUN` message is targeting.
 For write access use `"w"` and for read access use `"r"`.
 Defaults to write access if no mode is sent.
   - The `db` specifies the database name for multi-database to select where the transaction takes place.
 If no `db` is sent or empty string it implies that it is the default database.